 Bluestem Book of the Week!

-20 books for grades 3-5 are nominated every year for the Bluestem Award, and they are displayed in the Youth Services Department.
+20 books are nominated every year for the Bluestem Award, and they are displayed in the Youth Services Department.

 Take a look at our staff review for this week’s featured book!